Judah Adunbi: Bristol Police Taser Afro-Caribbean Community Relations Adviser [Video]

 After more residents began to gather, attracted by Mr. Adunbi’s exhortation that he was being murdered, some began to suggest to the officers that they may have made a mistake.
 The male police officer finally verbally placed the man under arrest once he and his partner had handcuffs securely fitted on both of his wrists.
 The charges against Adunbi have since been dropped.

-Chief Superintendent Jon Reilly with the Avon and Somerset Police, responsible for policing in Bristol, told the Guardian that he had met with Mr. Adunbi and that the body camera footage captured by the officers was being examined in an effort to “understand what happened” and be as “open and transparent as possible.”
+Chief Superintendent Jon Reilly with the Avon and Somerset Police, responsible for policing in Bristol, told The Guardian that he had met with Mr. Adunbi and that the body camera footage captured by the officers was being examined in an effort to “understand what happened” and be as “open and transparent as possible.”

 “At first, you don’t accuse someone of being someone else,” Mr. Adunbi stated.
 “You ask questions.
 The first thing they should have done is come to me in a polite manner.
 The way they approached me – they were accusing me.
 That is wrong.”